 Lake Toba, Sumatra, Indonesia

-What that geological context produces is not a crater you can peer into but rather a highland lake with a temperate climate, clear water, forested hills, and an elevation of around 900 metres that makes it significantly cooler than coastal Sumatra.
-The surrounding population is predominantly Batak, a group with distinct cultural practices, architecture, and a strong Christian identity unusual in Muslim-majority Indonesia.
+What that geological context produces is not a crater you can peer into but a highland lake with a temperate climate, clear water, forested hills, and an elevation of around 900 metres that makes it significantly cooler than coastal Sumatra.
+The surrounding population is predominantly Batak, a group with distinct cultural practices, traditional architecture, and a strong Christian identity unusual in Muslim-majority Indonesia.

 Samosir Island